MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/11-use-analyst-agent-survey-results.md

 Perform the following steps to complete this task:

-1. Select the following link to download **VanArsdel M365 Survey Results.xlsx** and then store it in your OneDrive account so that Copilot can access it from your tenant.
+1. Select the following link to download the [**VanArsdel M365 Survey Results.xlsx**](https://go.microsoft.com/fwlink/?linkid=2347528) file and then store it in your OneDrive account so that Copilot can access it from your tenant.

 2. Open the **VanArsdel M365 Survey Results.xlsx** spreadsheet and review the results.
 You might have to expand each column width to see the full extent of the answers.
 Close the spreadsheet once you’re done.